shahadat-siam/Task-Management/README.md

 - Authentication with Admin and User roles
 - Task management with assignment, editing, and status changes
 - Task status board with drag-and-drop functionality
 - Responsive design with Tailwind CSS and Daisy UI
-- Animations for task operations

 ## Technologies Used